nlxdodge/advent-of-code/2024 - Java/Advent of Code 2024/README.md

 This was also the first time I have used `Class.forName` to dynamically get a class and to call a method on it.
 It was easier than
 I expected it to be.

-Reminder for myself, don't forget ` Math.abs` last time I forgot it was there and use the min and max functions in the Math class as substitute 🤦🏻
+Reminder for myself, don't forget `Math.abs` last time I forgot it was there and use the min and max functions in the Math class as substitute 🤦🏻

 `IntStream.rangeClosed` and `IntStream.range` are also useful if you just want to iterate over something with an index.

 ## Day 2

+A wild day indeed, I had some difficulty getting up to speed as I was doing some thinking wrong.
+But just doing a sort after the initial `sort()` and `sort(Collections.reverseOrder())` made me eliminate a check for going up or down.

+I also learned again that `Collection.remove(object)` does not work with a list like this `[1,2,3,3,4]` as there are multiple `3` in the collection.